How to negotiate a lower interest rate on your mortgage refinance when your home's value has decreased

 • Take note of current mortgage rates: Educate yourself on the current market rates.
 Knowing the rates can help you feel more empowered when negotiating with lenders.

-2. Prepare for the Conversation
+2. Prepare for the conversation

 When you’re facing financial challenges, negotiating can feel intimidating.
 But remember, lenders want to keep you as a client, and many are willing to work with you to find a solution.
 The key is to be prepared and calm.